8 spooky things you can ask Alexa to do this Halloween

 Original post updated with more information.

-Discuss: 8 spooky Halloween tricks you didn’t know your Echo could do
+Discuss: 8 spooky things to ask your Echo to do this Halloween

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.